 Baking with Chamomile

-Some of our favorite chamomile recipes are below:
+Check out some of our favorite chamomile recipes from across the web below:

 Chamomile Flowers Cake